 - Sinusitis (chronic sinus infections)

 - Family history of nasal polyps

-There are a number of treatment options for nasal polyps that a physician will prescribe, such as:
+There are a number of treatment options for nasal polyps that an otolaryngologist will prescribe, such as:

 - Corticosteroid nasal spray (Flonase, Nasonex)

 - Oral corticosteroids (Presdnisone) for severe cases